Kumkwats/DJscord/README.md

-# dj-patrick
+# DJscord

-Made with Python 3.9
+Made with Python 3.10
 In alpha early development

 # Unique Features